 As you make the 0.86-mile hike along the West Kill Creek, make sure you look off the trail to your left and see the old foundations and walls from past farming.
 Also, in spring, check out all the flowers, especially the Purple Trillium.

-As you approach the junction with Devil’s Path look to your left and in the woods, you’ll find an abandon horse tie used when this trail was popular as a horse trail.
-The signpost has a metal cover which was there to protect the old trail register and signs from porcupines that would chew on the wood.
+As you approach the junction with Devil’s Path, look to your left and in the woods; you’ll find an abandoned horse tie used when this trail was popular as a horse trail.
+The signpost has a metal cover to protect the old trail register and signs from porcupines that would chew on the wood.

 Diamond Notch Falls

-The double falls is a sight to behold and with the flume above (which is a great place to cool your feet) makes this a popular and short hike.
-Plan to share it with other people.
+The double falls are a sight to behold, and the flume above (which is a great place to cool your feet) makes this a popular and short hike—plan to share it with other people.

 Another spot is just upstream from the falls.
-In times when water is plentiful a few hundred feet upstream on the north side of West Kill Creek is another smaller cascade.
-If the falls are too crowded it may be nice to visit this one also.
+When water is plentiful, a few hundred feet upstream on the north side of West Kill Creek is another smaller cascade.
+If the falls are too crowded, it may be nice to visit this one also.

 Return the way you came for a total of 1.72-miles.